Privacy statement - Brainnet Groep

 How do we get your personal data?

 We receive your data because you give them to us, for instance, when you enter into an agreement with us or when you use the service we provide.
 We can also receive your data from third parties.
-For instance, from suppliers or other parties with which we collaborate.
+For instance, from suppliers or other parties that Brainnet collaborates with.
 We have agreed with our suppliers that when they forward your personal data they will point out this privacy statement to you.

 For what purposes and on what grounds do we process personal data?

 Brainnet can only perform its activities effectively if we know you well.
 Therefore, we ask for and process your personal data.
-Brainnet classifies its activities into various main services.
-Below is an explanation of the personnel data we process for each main service, the purpose for which we process it and on which grounds.
+The Brainnet organisation is comprised of several activities.
+Below is an explanation of the personnel data we process for each activity, the purpose for which we process it and on what legal grounds.

 When performing a pre-employment screening, we always process the name and the address details of the expert we screen.
 We also process, among other data, the date and place of birth, e-mail address, telephone number, recent curriculum vitae (CV), educational details and other details that could be of interest within the framework of assessing the expert’s suitability.